wtsi-hgi/hgi-vault/doc/design.md

 ##### Permissions

-**TODO** Unanswered questions.

-All files within HGI managed project and team directories should have identical user and group POSIX permissions.
+All files within HGI managed project and team directories _should_ have identical user and group POSIX permissions.
 This component will need to do some additional management on top of that provided by the filesystem, as described earlier.
-To address this, the following questions need to be answered:

-1. What permissions does a file and/or its parent directory need for a new hardlink to be created?

-2. What permissions does a file and/or its parent directory need to be deletable?
+For example, the group permissions will allow the group owner to make changes -- provided they are also a group member -- but this component will need to restrict operations from any other member of that group who isn't also authorised to perform said action.

+Note that this additional layer of management is trivially circumventable, by performing the underlying filesystem operations manually.
+This is an accepted trade-off.

-The answers to these conditions ought to be checked upfront for each file being marked and, if they are not satisfied, the action should fail for that file, logged appropriately.
+The following conditions should be checked upfront for each file and, if not satisfied, that action should fail for that file, logged
+appropriately:

+1. Check that the permissions of the file are at least `ug+rw`;
+2. Check that the user and group permissions of the file match;
+3. Check that the file's parent directory permissions are at least `ug+wx`.

+(Note that the first condition is only technically required if the kernel parameter `fs.protected_hardlinks = 1`.
+We fallback to the lowest common denominator for simplicity's sake.)

 ##### Auditing and Logging